How a Person With Bipolar Thinks

 Getting Started Is Easy

-Contact a
+Contact a Representative

-Verify
+Verify Insurance

-Admission
+Schedule Admission

 How Our Program Differs

-We know you’re different from anyone else.
-Because of this, we offer acute mental health care that meets your unique needs.
+We know you’re unique, so we offer acute mental health care tailored to you.
 With Ocean View, you’ll experience stabilization-focused care that provides structure and support without stigma.
 With your input, we build partnerships with medical and behavioral health services so you can transition from us to your daily life.
 We do this by providing comprehensive mental health services accessible to everyone.

 • Case Management & Aftercare Support: Case management begins when you’re admitted to either our inpatient or outpatient program.
 Our case managers and social workers ensure you have a safe place to go, whether that’s housing or a facility, once you leave us.

-• Transportation Coordination Provided: We offer transportation services coordinated with a trusted provider that takes you to and from inpatient intake, discharge destinations, as well as transportation to/from our on-site outpatient programs. *Transportation is provided to patients within a 50-mile radius
+• Transportation Coordination Provided: We offer transportation services coordinated with a trusted provider that takes you to and from inpatient intake and discharge destinations, as well as to/from our on-site outpatient programs.
+Transportation is provided to patients within a 50-mile radius.

 • Stabilization for Managing Psychiatric Symptoms: Ocean View provides 24/7 inpatient psychiatric care.
 We also have outpatient treatment programs.